mltomlins0n/QANotes/PegaNotes (CSA).md

 - **Admin Studio** - focussed on system operations such as requestors, jobs (agents), queue processors, listeners, logs and APIs.
 Targeted at sysadmins.

 - **Prediction Studio** - focussed on defining AI models and assets.
 Used for predictive, adaptive, and text analytics, transparency policies, and data exploration.
 Targets data scientists and decision architects.
 ___

+<a name="roles"></a>
+### Roles

+There are many roles on a Pega Project:

+- **Business Architect** - works with subject matter experts and stakeholders to determine the business needs.
+Would define business rules, service level agreements, and processes in a Pega application.

+- **Practice Leader** - provides thought leadership, oversees project direction and delivery, and establishes best practices and governance.

+- **Product Owner** - owns the project backlog and prioritization of backlog items.
+Creates acceptance criteria.

+- **Project Manager** - provides overall project plan and delivery guidance.

+- **Quality Assurance** - creates and executes functional and performance tests, part of the scrum team.

+- **Scrum Master** - promotes and supports Scrum practices, facilitates Scrum events as needed.

+- **Speciality Architects** - general term for an architect engaged in a certain part of a project, whether it is a UI architect brought in to develop UI, or a decisioning architect working on propositions.

+- **System Administrator** - provides expertise as needed, in infrastructure, security, or integration.

+- **System Architect** - Devs who design and configure the application.
+Lead architects (LSA) design the overall structure while senior (SSA) and system architects (SA) configure assets such as UI forms and case life cycles.

+**Citizen Developers** can also collaborate on a Pega project.
+These are non-technical business users who bring knowledge about business needs.

+Role titles can change depending on the organization implementing the project.
+"System Architect" may become "Application Developer" or "Software Engineer".
+___

 <a name="case"></a>